 Stress

-Stress isn’t always bad.
+Stress isn’t always bad for you.

-Stress Facts:
+Facts:

-74% of UK adults have felt so stressed at some point in the past year that they felt unable to cope.
+74% of UK adults have felt so stressed at some point in the past year that they have felt unable to cope.

-Stress Symptoms:
+Symptoms:

 Physical